 Moon phases glue resist watercolor painting is an educational and artful activity that the whole family can enjoy together!

-I’m excited to share with you one of my daughter’s favorite hands-on moon learning activities with you.
+This is one of my daughter’s favorite hands-on moon learning activities, and it’s easy to create!
 Glue and paint are the magical ingredients for this tactile way to review moon phases.

 Learning about the moon bilingually with my children